 Fig. 3.
-Sugar and antibiotics synergize to exacerbate Enterococcus expansion in the gut microbiome. in human and mouse.
+Sugar and antibiotics synergize to exacerbate Enterococcus expansion in the gut microbiome in human and mouse.
 (A) Spearman correlation between fecal microbiome a-diversity (inverse Simpson index) and the 5 most strongly correlated significant (FDR < 0.05) genera in either direction after.
 The genera exist in at least 10% of the samples with at least 0.01% relative abundance.
 Blue bars are genera correlated with lower diversity; yellow genera are correlated with higher diversity.
 Other genera are plotted in Fig. S7.
 (B) Associations between CLR transformed Enterococcus relative abundance and the predictors in the model; box and whiskers indicate the posterior coefficients of interactive associations between 100 grams of each food group in the two days preceding fecal sample collection, as well of the coefficients of interaction terms between each food group and antibiotic exposure.
 Thin lines represent 95% CIs, and thick lines 66% CIs, dots signify posterior medians, red colored lines represent the 95% CI is not crossing zero.
 1009 stool samples from 158 patients.
 Rows on white backgrounds labeled in blue fonts are interaction terms between food and antibiotics; rows on light blue backgrounds labeled in black font are non-interactive terms.
 Posterior estimations of associations between temporal effects of prior two-day intake of every 100 grams of each food group on its own and with the exposure to antibiotics, as well as the exposure to TPN, EN, antibiotics' correlation with CLR transformed Enterococcus relative abundances.
 For the sweets*antibiotic interaction term, 97.3% of the posterior distribution is positive.
 A heatmap of other genera is plotted in Fig. S8.
 (C) Sucrose exacerbates Enterococcus expansion following antibiotic treatment.
 Upper panel: fecal Enterococcal burden as measured by dilution plating on selective media; inset illustrates experimental setup.
 Lower panel: Data from the top panel are analyzed over time by trapezoidal area under the curve, which accounts for repeated measures from the same animals.
 21-51 mice per treatment group; 2 independent experiments.
 The significance level was defined by Wilcoxon test. (ns: not significant, *: P ≤ 0.05, **: P ≤ 0.01, ****: P ≤ 0.0001)

 Fig. S1.
 Flow of patients and samples through the study.